awslabs/Agent-EvalKit/templates/commands/implement.md

 ## Quality Checklist

-- [ ] All tasks from implementation plan are completed
+- [ ] All tasks from evaluation design are completed
 - [ ] Agent integration uses real agent (no simulation)
 - [ ] Evaluation metrics are computed from actual execution
 - [ ] Error handling is robust and informative